[ Printer Friendly Version ] [ Report Abuse ]

 "No," Dezzy replied, blushing at the thought of her sisters accusation.

 "Have you ever thought it possible that nothing out of the ordinary could be going on?"
-Clara interrupted gently.
+Clara interrupted gently, coming to Dezzy's defense.

-"You spent an awfully long time outside to go check if Sebastian had delivered a letter," Bea said.
+"You spent an awfully long time outside to go check if Sebastian had delivered a letter," Bea said, raising an eyebrow at her younger sister.

 "Beatrice, listen to me.
 I went outside to get away from all of you, because sometimes being surrounded by eleven sisters is just too much!
 And the fact that every time I do anything on my own, you have to go and accuse me of some horrible scandal just proves that I'm right!"
-Dezzy cried.
+Dezzy cried, unable to hold back her frustration.
 "Now, if you'll excuse me, I'd like to go to our room.
 Alone."

 "Dezzy, wait!"
-Clara called as Dezzy hurried from the library and up to the girls' bedroom.
+Clara called as Dezzy hurried from the library and up to the girls' bedroom, ignoring her.